 Kurumbalakotta

-Kurumbalakotta is located in the Wayanad district of Kerala, near the village of Kottathara.
-It is approximately 21 km from the district capital, Kalpetta.
-To reach Kurumbalakotta, one can take the Kalpetta-Kainatti road, which leads to the base of the hill.
-The nearest airport is Calicut International Airport, about 100 km away, while the nearest railway station is in Kozhikode, around 87 km from the hill.
+Kurumbalakotta is located near Pulpally in the Wayanad district, approximately 21 km from the district headquarters at Kalpetta.
+From Kalpetta, take the road toward Pulpally and then follow signs toward Kottathara village, from where a narrow road leads to the base of the hill.
+Private vehicles can park at the base, and auto-rickshaws are available from Pulpally town.
+The nearest airport is Calicut International Airport, about 100 km away, while the nearest railway station is Kozhikode, approximately 87 km from the trailhead.

 Visiting Information